MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-organization-branding.md

 Today, the feature supports configuration of the following visual elements:

 - Organization name on the profile pill
-- Organization logo, and color on the profile flyout
+- Organization logo and color on the profile flyout
 - Organization icon overlay on the Edge for Business taskbar icon

 ## Use default organization branding assets from Entra